nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 --}}
 ![annotation-print-button.png](nx_asset://3b7d1e22-e007-4b92-bac0-0be6ca81bc9b ?w=20) at the top right of the screen.

-1. A popup window appears with various solutions for printing:
+1. A popup window appears with several print options:
     - Print the current document
     - Print all documents
     {{!--     ### nx_asset ###